-One of the most common issues that can occur with gutters is water leaking from specific points across a roof drainage system, which can be particularly problematic after a heavy bout of rainfall.
+One of the most common issues that can occur with gutters is water leaking from different points of the system which can be particularly problematic during a heavy bout of rainfall.
 Unfortunately this usually happens as the result of poorly joined pipes and gutter fittings, which means it is essential to ensure that the ends of all gutters pipes are properly connected when you are installing or repairing a drainage system.

-It is generally recommended that you appoint a professional tradesperson to carry out a gutter system installation where connecting sections together is required as working at height can be particularly hazardous, however if you have some experience in joining gutters, or you are confident that you will be able to complete the job with the right tools and guidance, then in this post we share a few tips on how to get the job done.
+It is generally recommended that you appoint a professional tradesperson to carry out a gutter system installation where connecting sections together is required as working at height can be particularly hazardous, however if you have some experience in joining gutters or you are confident that you will be able to complete the job with the right tools and guidance then in this post we share a few tips that may help you to get the job done.

 Please note that this blog post specifically focuses on how to join guttering that is made from PVC, as the methods for joining other types of guttering can vary.